Jon Morgan

 Putting money on a white envelope

-The main disadvantages of forming an LLC include operational costs, state regulations and transfer of ownership.
+The main disadvantages of forming an LLC include operational costs, state regulations, and transfer of ownership.

 1. Cost of LLCs

 The main disadvantage is that starting an LLC is more expensive than a sole proprietorship or partnership.
-Annual reports and franchise tax fees further contribute to the expenses of the company.

 2. State Regulations

-LLCs are subject to fees, restrictions and legal requirements which vary from state to state.
+LLCs are subject to fees, restrictions, and legal requirements which vary from state to state.
 Professionally run LLCs require additional documentation such as licenses or special permits.

 3. Ownership

-Since most LLCs are operated, managed and co-owned by the members, any transfer of interest or withdrawal must be approved by a majority, making the process more complex.
+Since most LLCs are operated, managed, and co-owned by the members, any transfer of interest or withdrawal must be approved by a majority, making the process more complex.

 FAQs